agraef/purr-data/README.md

 Here are some of the current tasks:

-* coming up with a better name than Pd-L2Ork. :)
-  * skills needed: creativity, basic knowledge about programming in Pd
-  * status: no work done on this yet
 * writing small audio/visual Pd games or demos to include in the next release
   * skills needed: ability to write Pd programs
   * status: I wrote a little sprite-based game that will ship with the next